siolag161/markov_generator/README.md

 # markov_generator
-simple n-order text generator based on markov chain.
+Simple n-order text generator based on markov chain.
+Parameters are not stored persistently, only in memory.